 Increased Economic Activity

 When people earn more, they typically spend more.
 And when large portions of a population see their spending power increase, economic activity tends to go up.
-The argument is that a resulting boost in economic activity could also increase the demand for small businesses’ goods and services.
+Some believe this boost in economic activity could increase demand for goods and services from small businesses.

 Higher Employee Morale

-Money can’t buy happiness, according to the old adage.
-While that may be true, money can reduce financial stress.
+Money can’t buy happiness.
+But money can reduce financial stress.
 When employees are less worried about paying their bills, they’re likely to be happier and more focused at work.
-Some argue that improved morale has numerous benefits for employers, too, including better customer service.
+Some argue that improved morale has benefits for employers, too, like better customer service.

 Higher Labor Costs

 One of the most significant and earliest impacts of a higher minimum wage is increased labor costs.
-In fact, some states would need to more than double the current pay rates for their minimum wage workers—not to mention adjusting the wages for those at higher levels.
-Many argue that such a steep increase in labor costs would likely result in higher prices for goods and services, negating any increase in employees’ purchasing power; a reduction in employer-provided benefits; fewer hours for workers; and the automation of more jobs.
+Some states would need to more than double the current pay rates for their minimum wage workers.
+Many employers would also need to adjust wages for employees earning at higher levels.
+Critics argue that such a steep increase in labor costs would result in higher prices for goods and services.
+This could negate any increase in employees’ purchasing power.
+Higher labor costs could also result in fewer employer-provided benefits and fewer hours for workers.

-Raising pay at the minimum wage level will likely pressure companies to increase the pay for higher-paying positions as well.
-Hard-working, tenured employees and those with specialized skill sets understandably want their contributions and experience to be rewarded.
-If companies try to keep wages for their more experienced and specialized employees similar to what they pay newer, less skilled employees, they could have trouble keeping and attracting higher level talent.
+Raising pay at the minimum wage will likely pressure companies to increase the pay for higher-paying positions as well.
+Tenured employees and those with specialized skill sets will want their contributions and experience to be rewarded.
+If companies try to keep wages for more experienced and specialized employees similar to what they pay newer, less skilled employees, they could struggle to keep and attract higher level talent.

 Reduced Profits

-Higher labor costs can reduce profits, especially for small business owners who are less likely than large employers to pass added expenses to their customers.
-This means small businesses may need to make significant changes to their cost control strategies to absorb the additional costs.
+Higher labor costs can reduce profits.
+This is especially true for small business owners who are less likely than large employers to pass added expenses to their customers.
+Small businesses may need to rethink their cost control strategies to absorb the additional costs.

 Decreased Hiring